shakefu/shootingstar/README.md

 The server does not persist any channels or user connections through a reboot.
 It also does not persist any chat messages.

+This server does not also truly implement the telnet protocol.
+It's pretty dumb that way.
+So, it might get stuck on control characters, or have odd behavior if you're using a telnet client that wants to send WILL/WONT/DO/DONT, etc. It may work if you inline ANSI control/color codes while chatting, but I haven't tested it.

 There is a demo server running at `jake-alheid.me 9399`.

 ## Installation for development